Fist Up / Up

 Small forward moves to support teammates and maintain constant game flow.

-Fist Up / Up - STEP 5: <div>The penetrator receives the pass and finishes
+Basketball play fist up / up, step 5: <div>the penetrator receives the pass and finishes

 The penetrator receives the pass and finishes.
 If the interior defense stays in the paint, we have two players in the corners, so we kick out to the open corner.